eenewbsauce/my-resume/README.md

 ## Professional History

-_05/2019 - Present_

-**SENIOR APPLICATION DEVELOPER - MARKETING**
+**SENIOR APPLICATION DEVELOPER - MARKETING** (_05/2019 - Present_)

 **Red Hat (IBM), Remote**

-With millions of individual marketing engagements captured online, at in-person events, and through partners, there was a need to aggregate and surface this data by customer account.
-The resulting dashboard greatly improved marketers ability to target existing and potential accounts.
+- With millions of discrete marketing engagements being captured, there was a need to simplify this data and display it from an Account-Based Marketing point of view.

-- Currently working as a full stack engineer on an account-based marketing platform deployed on Open Shift
-- The UI is built with an emphasis on component driven development and is heavily unit and end to end tested
-- The app extensively uses MongoDB aggregations and queries, MySQL stored procedures, and RPC
-- I have created repeatable processes for scaffolding API endpoints, middleware, components, pages, and unit tests
-- I am responsible for many domains including UI architecture, API development, and DevOps
+- On a weekly basis, thousands of accounts are summarized, using small engagement signals to surface highly actionable ones.
+- The AccountIQ platform has greatly improved marketing and sales at Red Hat.

-> OpenShift (Kubernetes), MongoDB, MySQL, Node.js, GraphQL, React, PatternFly, GitLab CI
+> OpenShift (Kubernetes), MongoDB, MySQL, Node.js, GraphQL, React, Redux, PatternFly, GitLab

-_08/2016 - 05/2019_

-**SOFTWARE ENGINEER - PERSONAL FINANCE**
+**SOFTWARE ENGINEER - PERSONAL FINANCE** (_08/2016 - 05/2019_)

 **RocketLoans (Quicken Loans), Detroit, MI**

+-

+---

 - Built out a highly scalable personal loan application hosted on AWS as a full stack engineer
 - The app is capable of automated underwriting and employs the micro-services pattern